upros/tls-pok/draft-friel-tls-eap-dpp.md

 The server continues with the TLS handshake and uses the EPSK to prove that it knows the BSK pubilc key.
 When the client replies with its Certificate, CertificateVerify and Finished messages, the server MUST ensure that the public key in the Certificate message matches the BSK public key.

 Once the TLS handshake completes, the client and server have established mutual trust.
-The server can then procees to provision a credential onto the client using, for exampkle, the mechanisms outlined in {{?RFC7170}}.
+The server can then proceed to provision a credential onto the client using, for exampkle, the mechanisms outlined in {{?RFC7170}}.

 The client can then use this provisioned credential for subsequent network authentication.
 The BSK is only used during bootstrap, and it not used for any subsequent network access.

-# Summary of Work

-The protocol outlined here can be broadly broken up into 4 distinct areas:

-- TLS extensions to transport the bootstrap public key identifier
-- Use of the TLS 1.3 extension for certificate-based authentication with an external PSK
-- The client's use of a raw public key in its certificate
-- TEAP extensions to leverage the new TLS-POK handshake for trust establishment

-This document captures all 4 areas.

 # IANA Considerations